chen-charles/psp2cldr/sample_implementations/README.md

 The provider module needs to be compiled as a shared library for the **HOST** platform.
 Please see `sample_implementations/`.
 It is recommended to use `-fvisibility=hidden` with `GNU Tools`, or equivalent flags on other compilers, to avoid exporting unnecessary symbols.

+### Thread Safety
+Please be aware that there **will** be multiple threads running concurrently if the backend supports multithreading.
+It is also possible for two threads to call the same provider function at exactly the same time (i.e., `static` variables defined inside the function are not safe).

 ### Notes on Variables
 #### ELF
 Suppose `rel.r_offset` has a value of `0xABCD`, which once loaded, is translated to `0xAAAAAAAA`, then,